roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 I use a `dict` (`args_num`) to store the different amount of customers, terminals and days for each of the dataset required, ensuring the meet size constraints.

 Next, I exploit functions given [by the website linked in the project]( fraud- detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html) to create dataframes.
-These dataframes are then converted into `csv` files, with transaction data spanning three years, strating from starting from *2018-04-01*.
+These dataframes are then converted into `csv` files, with transaction data spanning three years, starting from starting from *2018-04-01*.

 Based on the dictionary key.
 I select the the directory where the `csv` files will be stored and exploit pandas function `to_csv` to save them.